Best Laptops Under $500: Powerful Performance on a Budget

 Review:

-Acer brand decided to stay the same and didn’t change the design for the past models.
+The Acer brand decided to stay the same and didn’t change the design of the past models.
 That’s a bit of a bummer.
 It’s still the same metallic exterior and weighs around 1.25 kg, standard for a 14-inch laptop.

 The port selection is great: two Thunderbolt 4 USB-C ports, HDMI 2.1, a USB-A port with reverse charging, a Kensington lock, another USB-A port, a headphone jack, and a Micro SD card reader.
 The dual-fan setup ensures good airflow, and the speakers are in a bottom-firing stereo configuration.